Kudu Hunting is readily available in South Africa. Indigenous to the Eastern Cape, South Africa, and Kudu occur in significant numbers.

 - The kudu can jump six-foot-high fences from a standing position, and when fleeing from danger, they can clear obstacles as high as 10 feet.

-- When two kudu bulls are equally matched a fight may ensue.
+- When two bulls are equally matched, a fight may ensue.

-- There are twice as many adult female kudu than there are males.
+- There are twice as many adult female kudu than males.

-- This is due to greater predation of the bulls and deaths at the end of the breeding season caused by exhaustion, malnutrition, and injury.
+- This is due to significant predation of the bulls and deaths at the end of the breeding season caused by exhaustion and injury.